learn-academy-2023-hotel/week-5-assessment/interview-questions.md

-7. Why is it important to have validations in your application?
+7. What are primary keys?
+Why are they important?

   Your answer: